July 27-30, 2023 at University of Dayton

 Early morning and late nights.
 We start programming early in the morning and have many late nights.

 Substance-free environment.
 There is no time, room, or need for alcohol or other illegal substances.
-HSLS begins the moment you arrive at the Indianapolis Airport (or arrival at the campus for those driving).
+HSLS begins the moment you arrive at the Dayton Airport (or arrival at the campus for those driving).
 Alcohol or other illegal substances are not allowed.
 Any violators will be sent home immediately at their own expense.

 No boring lectures.
 Expect lots of large and small group interaction.
 Attend with the idea that you will be an active participant in activities.
 Prepare to challenge yourself.